 Bethany Berger

-Bethany Berger—one of the nation’s foremost experts in federal Indian Law, widely read scholar of Property Law, and legal historian—began her appointment as Alan D. Vestal Professor of Law in 2024.
+Bethany Berger—one of the nation’s foremost experts in federal Indian Law, widely read scholar of Property Law, and legal historian—began her appointment as Allan D. Vestal Professor of Law in 2024.

 Berger is co-author of American Indian Law: Cases and Commentary, the leading casebook in American Indian Law, co-author and Editorial Board member of the foundational treatise in the field, Felix S. Cohen’s Handbook of Federal Indian Law, and is co-author of Property Law: Rules, Policies, and Practices, the primary casebook in the field of Property Law.